demisto/content/Packs/GSuiteSecurityAlertCenter/Integrations/GSuiteSecurityAlertCenter/README.md

 ### gsac-alert-recover
 ***
-Performs recover operation on alerts.
+Performs a recover operation on alerts.
 Note: Recovers the alerts that were marked for deletion within the past 30 days.